 Figure 2: Student Confidence on Perception of Purpose

-We also asked students how confident they were in their answer, on the four-point ordinal scale, "Not at all confident," "Somewhat not confident," "Somewhat confident," and "Highly confident."
+Students also indicated how confident they were in their answer about purpose, on the four-point ordinal scale, "Not at all confident," "Somewhat not confident," "Somewhat confident," and "Highly confident."
 Figure 2 shows a scatter plot of students’ perceptions of purpose along with the degree of confidence.
 The dark line represents the interpolated median for the level of confidence, and the error bars illustrate the 95% bootstrapped confidence interval for interpolated mean for the level of confidence.
 On average, students report a high level of confidence in their answer, regardless of the depth of purpose in their description.

 2.2 Students’ Perception of Audience